TRON-Bioinformatics/k4neo/README.md

 k4neo requires only a sequence of interest and optionally a custom position and length of the query sequence.
 The input data is annotated with expression in different tissues, developmental and disease states.
-We support multiple state of the art k-mer indexerd and provide for COBS, Kmindex and Raptor pre-built indices of a collection of 1,663 non-cancerous (healthy) tissue samples from SRA, GEO and ENCODE.
+We support multiple state of the art k-mer indexerd and provide for Kmindex and Raptor pre-built indices of a collection of 1,663 non-cancerous (healthy) tissue samples from SRA, GEO and ENCODE.
 At it's core k4neo consists of an annotation package that handles manually curated metadata and a workflow to query and create matching k-mer search indices.